-- Apply Biblical principles to the practice of public administration - Lead and manage in public governance and/or the non-profit sector - 3.
-Participate in and contribute to the policy process. - 4.
-Analyze, synthesize, think critically, solve problems and make decisions - 5.
+- Apply Biblical principles to the practice of public administration - Lead and manage in public governance and/or nonprofit - 3.
+Participate in and contribute to the policy process. - Analyze, synthesize, think critically, solve problems and make decisions - 5.
 Articulate and apply a public service perspective. - 6.
 Communicate and interact productively with a diverse and changing workforce and citizenry